syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 ### Command

-The [`CardTappedCommand`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardLayout~CardTappedCommand.html) property is used to associate a command with an instance of SfCardLayout.
+The [`CardTappedCommand`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.XForms.Cards.SfCardLayout~CardTappedCommand.html) property is used to associate a command with an instance of `SfCardLayout`.
 This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

 ### CommandParameter